-If you wear your progressive glasses consistantly this disadvantage will disappear.
+If you wear your progressive glasses consistently this disadvantage will disappear.
 Not because of the optics in the lens but because your head is getting used to the lenses.
 After a while, people experience straight lines again.
 Only when people try to concentrate on this effect, they can see it again.
 This while can take just a few days for some people, or a few weeks for others.

 3. Blurry Stairs and Falls in the Elderly with Progressive Glasses

 If you already experienced falls I highly recommend you substitute your progressive glasses with single vision glasses made for the distance.
-The reason was described in the point disadvantage number 2 in which we talked about straight lines appearing bent.
+The reason was described in point disadvantage number two in which we talked about straight lines appearing bent.
 In addition to the distortion, stairs are blurry because of the position of the reading area in the lens.

 If you look down you can see clearly in the reading range.
 But not in the distance to the bottom.
 The combination of the blurriness and the distortion can lead to a higher risk for falls if you are an active person.
 This was examined by Haran et. al

 This should be definitely considered during the consultation of progressive lenses.
 If you are fit and you did not experience falls you are totally fine with using your progressive lenses in outdoor activities or in places where you do not know every bump in the road.
-But if you already experienced falls directly order a pair single vision glasses for the distance in addition to your progressive glasses.
+But if you already experienced falls directly order a pair of single vision glasses for the distance in addition to your progressive glasses.

-4. When You Buy Progressive Glasses You Won´T Get the Possibility to Actually Test What You Order Before It Is Manufactured
+4. When You Buy Progressive Glasses You Won’T Get the Possibility to Actually Test What You Order Before It Is Manufactured

 Some people will speak against this disadvantage but trial frames with progressive lenses do not consider all the measurements that can make up for an optimal experience.
-And until now no simulation on an iPad, VR Glasses or augmented reality simulations convinced me to give my customers a realistic visual expectation before they have it on there nose.
+And until now no simulation on an iPad, VR Glasses or augmented reality simulations convinced me to give my customers a realistic visual expectation before they have it on their nose.